AnyBody/anybody-tutorial/A_Getting_started/lesson3.rst

 The tree expands to reveal the entire structure of output data generated by AnyBody.
 Every element in the model generates some form of output from the analysis, so the tree is vast.
-One of the first nodes you encounter is the MaxMucleActivity variable:
+One of the first nodes you encounter is the MaxMuscleActivity variable:

 |Chart view tree|

-If you select MaxMucleActivity you will see the following information.
+If you select MaxMuscleActivity you will see the following information.
 The line is flat, because you have analyzed a static standing posture which does not change with time: